Magamanny/FreeRtos_reference/freeRtos.md

            /* The timer was not created. */ asm("NOP");
        }

-     xTimerStart(one_shot_timer,portMAX_DELAY); //this starts the timer
+     // portMAX_DELAY is the to wait for the timer to start xTimerStart(one_shot_timer,portMAX_DELAY); //this starts the timer

    // xTimerCreate and xTimerStart should be start before schedular